Frequently Asked Questions about:

 What is PRIDE?

-Created in 2008 for graduates of ECLC’s schools-and expanding rapidly ever since-this program is available exclusively to ECLC alumni.
-At PRIDE, clients choose their schedule of preferred activities from a wide range of options.
-The day is divided into one-hour increments, targeting four key areas for habilitation: Social Appropriateness, Independent Living, Work Enhancement Skills and Community Participation.
+PRIDE is an adult program for those ECLC alumni who are offered a placement and a limited number of adults with special needs who did not attend an ECLC school.
+In this client-centered program, the day is divided into one-hour increments, targeting four key areas for habilitation: Social Appropriateness, Independent Living, Work Enhancement Skills and Community Participation.
+Clients choose their schedule of preferred activities from a wide range of options.
 A hallmark of the program is that clients are out in the community nearly every day, either volunteering, on field trips or participating in enrichment activities, such as book club and fitness.

 Where is PRIDE located?

-ECLC has two PRIDE Centers, located in Florham and Paramus.
-The program is exclusively for ECLC graduates.
+ECLC has two PRIDE Centers, located in Florham and Saddle Brook.

 What is the ECLC Foundation?